 | Bali | 1.5 hr flight | Long weekends and half-terms.
 A second home for many Pondok Indah families |

 The Puncak road runs one-way uphill in the morning and one-way downhill in the late afternoon under police management.
 Time the trip around the window or budget 5 hours instead of 3.
-For a fuller breakdown of options and routing, see the weekend trips from Jakarta guide.
+For a fuller breakdown, see the weekend trips from Jakarta guide.

 School communities and the social layer

-A significant amount of expat social life in Jakarta organises itself around school communities.
-Saturday sports training, school events and community activities create a network that runs independently of restaurant and market schedules.
+Much of expat social life in Jakarta runs through school communities.
 The three main women's and family associations, ANZA (Australia and New Zealand), BWA (British) and AWA (American), all host weekly coffee mornings, playgroups, classes and excursions, and remain the main on-ramp for non-working partners arriving in the city.
 Families who connect through the school gate or one of these associations build their weekend social circles within weeks rather than months.
 The Independent School Jakarta sits inside the Pondok Indah and Kemang corridor, alongside JIS, BSJ, ACG, NJIS and SPH, which puts most families inside the same 20-minute weekend radius.
 For families still choosing where to live, the guide to the best neighbourhoods for expat families in Jakarta covers Pondok Indah, Kemang, Cipete and SCBD in more detail.

 Ramadan and seasonal changes

-Ramadan shifts the weekend rhythm.
+Ramadan changes the weekend.
 Daytime traffic on Saturday and Sunday mornings is lighter than usual, which makes getting around easier.
 From around 16:00 onward, roads toward residential areas fill sharply as people head home for iftar, and standard journeys can take significantly longer.
 Some restaurants run reduced daytime hours, particularly in locally oriented neighbourhoods, though most expat-facing cafes in Kemang and SCBD continue operating.
-Evening markets and food events run hotter during Ramadan than at other times of year, and weekend evenings are a good window to explore street-food areas that are calmer outside the fasting month.
+Evening markets and food events are at their liveliest during Ramadan, and weekend evenings are the best window to explore them.